|

 Saint

-he was beatified, by Pope Innocent IV in 1254).
-Nevertheless because of
+beatified, by Pope Innocent IV in 1254.)
+But because of his years spent

 He

-was often invoked as St Elmo, nautical tradition having identified
+was often invoked as St Elmo, nautical tradition having confounded

-him with another patron of sailors, St Erasmus (Elmo is a diminutive form
+him with another patron of sailors, St Erasmus (of which Elmo is a diminutive

-called on for protection in storms.
+called upon for protection in storms.
 An electrical discharge

 which plays about the rigging of ships at sea, particularly after a storm,